Iancam/midstream/readme.md

 - create a folder for your experiment.
 For the example, we'll call it experimentFolder.
 The name of the folder will be used in the project, so name it thoughtfully.

-- Insie of the experiment folder, create a folder called input.
+- Inside of the experiment folder, create a folder called input.

 - Copy the relevant 10X directories into that folder.